MFA for Microsoft 365 Setup with Office Phone

 Introduction to Setup MFA with Office Phone

-The instructions below will demonstrate how to setup MFA (Multi-Factor Authentication) on your Office Phone for Microsoft 365.
+The instructions below will demonstrate how to setup MFA (Multi-Factor Authentication) on your Office Phone (faculty and staff only) for Microsoft 365.
 This option involves receiving a phone call to your office phone to protect your account, but it is not recommended as a default, only as a backup option.
 The Microsoft Authenticator app is the most secure and reliable option, especially because it can be used wherever you have your mobile device, unlike this Office Phone setup (link to Mobile App instructions are below).

 Please note that if you access your email, Microsoft 365 products, or use programs that require verification at home, it is NOT recommended to use the Office Phone MFA option as you will not be able to authenticate while away from the location of that phone.